Current Program Operations

 running, and students are overseas?

 If a Binghamton University-administered program is suspended while students are overseas, we will immediately notify students, the partner institution, and any faculty or staff leading the program (program leaders), as appropriate.
 Students should contact their airlines to inquire about rebooking their return airfare home (unless students are directed to shelter in place).
-Ideally, students have purchased tickets which provide flexibility in date changes and/or cancellation.
+Ideally, students have purchased tickets which provide flexibility in date changes and/or cancellation as well as trip cancellation and interruption insurance.

 In the event that any charges may be reimbursable (determined by the program host abroad), the IEGI will assist in trying to recoup applicable portions of those costs, though refunds are not to be expected.
 Additional guidance would be provided on a program by program basis.